rajxir/oneplusmg-trust-framework/pages/citizen-hub/after-death.md

 ## Implications for family members

 The long-lasting value of genomic data extends to the private sphere as well, as their post-mortem use can have consequences for biological relatives.
-Just as during a person’s lifetime, genomic information may reveal health-related findings that are relevant for family members (see the dedicated topic page on cascade screening for more information).
+Just as during a person’s lifetime, genomic information may reveal health-related findings that are relevant for family members (see the topic [When a family member falls ill](cascade-screening) for more information).

-This raises questions about how such information should be managed after death, including whether, how and to whom relevant findings should be communicated, as well as how potential benefits should be balanced against possible psychological, social or privacy-related harms.
+This raises questions about how such information should be managed after death, including whether, how and to whom relevant findings should be communicated, as well as how potential benefits should be balanced against possible psychological, social or privacy-related harms (see the topic [Privacy](privacy) for more information).

 ## Ethical, legal and societal questions